Australia–Canada relations: Awkward allies: 1939 to 1968

 With commercial relations growing progressively closer, the two countries' political objectives began to diverge.
 In part, this was caused by the changing importance the postwar Commonwealth played in each country's foreign policy.
 The Australian prime minister seemed especially unhappy with the modern Commonwealth.
 The accession of large numbers of Asian and African countries had destroyed the comfortable club of the inter-war period.
 In Menzies' view, the Commonwealth had been "modernized out of existence" and transformed into something that "no longer expresses unity but exists chiefly to ventilate differences."
 In contrast, Canada embraced the boisterous and multiracial Commonwealth as an integral part of its foreign policy.
 It promised the more established country a forum in which to exercise its influence and offered access to new perspectives on international developments.
 There was never any question that Ottawa would risk its standing in this new Commonwealth by trying to ease Australia's growing isolation.
 By 1961, for instance, Canada was prepared to help force South Africa out of the Commonwealth despite clear indications that such action would strain its relations with Australia.
 Similarly, Ottawa rejected Menzies' efforts in the spring of 1963 to foster closer bilateral relations lest other members of the Commonwealth, particularly India and Pakistan, feel excluded.

 The 1960s developed another uncomfortable factor in relations between the two countries: the war in Vietnam.
 Australia had come to depend on the United States in the South Pacific for its own security as it was the foremost Western power in the pacific.
 This new relationship was initially rooted in the 1951 Pacific Security Agreement and subsequently defined through their common membership in SEATO.
 Australia increasingly shared Washington's desire to curb communism in Asia, and slowly found itself dragged into the quagmire of southeast Asia.
 By 1967, the few advisers Australia had sent to South Vietnam had basically become a full combat division.
 Australia's growing attachment to Washington's Asia policy proved to reduce Canberra's capacity and inclination to function as a middle power under the weight of America.
 Because of this, Canadian officials designated Australia with less importance.
 Moreover, Asia began to emerge as an active source of continuing bilateral tension.
-Canada had always been sceptical of applying the European doctrine of containment of to Asia.
+Canada had always been sceptical of applying the European doctrine of containment to Asia.
 By the mid-1960s, Canadian scepticism had changed to opposition as the strategy failed and conflict flared in Vietnam.
 The Canadian secretary of state for external affairs, Paul Martin, was soon embroiled in the search for an end to the war in Vietnam.
 His efforts, which included an ill-fated initiative to bring Peking's influence to bear on the U.N.'s deliberations, were deeply resented in Canberra.
 Australians wondered why their former ally was no longer fighting beside them in defence of freedom.
 Sadly, recorded the Canadian high commissioner in 1968, the war in Vietnam had come to "impose an emotional barrier between us."